-To successfully install and run the ServeRAID Manager program on a client computer, you need:
+To install and run the ServeRAID Manager program on a client computer, you need the following hardware and software:

 - A computer with an Intel-compatible 500 MHz processor (IA32, AMD32, or AMD64)

 - 256 MB RAM

-- 35 MB hard disk drive space
+- · 35 MB hard disk space

 - 256 color video mode

-On client computers, the ServeRAID Manager program is supported on operating systems, including Microsoft Windows, Linux, Novell Netware, UnixWare, or OpenServer.
+On client computers, the ServeRAID Manager program is supported Microsoft Windows, Linux, Novell Netware, UnixWare, and OpenServer on operating systems.

-Note: When installing the ServeRAID Manager program on client computers, see the operating-system-specific readme files on the IBM ServeRAID Manager Application CD for a list of supported operating systems and other operating-system-specific information.
+Note: When installing the ServeRAID Manager program on client computers, see the operating-system-specific readme files on the IBM ServeRAID Manager Application CD for a list of operating systems that support ServeRAID Manager and other operating-system-specific information.